ialbert/genescape-central/README.md

 # GeneScape

-The `genescape` suite is planned to become a collection of tools used to visualize the results of functional genome analysis.
+The `genescape` suite a collection of tools used to visualize the results of functional genome analysis.
 Various new tools may be implemented in the future.

 * `tree` draws informative gene ontology (GO) graphs based on GO terms.
+* `annotate` annotates a list of genes with functions

 ## genescape tree